Our GPCA Team

 Alohalani Nolan - Admin.
 Assistant

 Alohalani Nolan grew up in Hawaii on the island of Oahu.
-She is the second to the youngest of nine siblings.
-Going from foster home to foster home she came to a crossroad in her life that would later change her whole life for the better.
-Alohalani trusted Christ as her Savior at the age of 23 while living on the streets.
-After seeking much counsel and getting confirmation from God through prayer, preaching and bible reading, she felt the call to Bible College.
+She is the second youngest of nine siblings.
+After moving from foster home to foster home, she reached a crossroads in her life that would eventually lead to a transformed and redeemed life.
+At the age of 23, while living on the streets, Alohalani trusted Christ as her Savior.